 A well-maintained shed is a happy shed – one that will continue to grace your garden for many years to come.

-Shed maintenance and shed grounds maintenance is not rocket science.
-Clean your shed regularly, keep it need and tidy, and secure it from the prying eyes of burglars.
+Luckily, shed maintenance and shed grounds maintenance are not rocket science.
+Clean your shed regularly, keep it neat, and secure it from the prying eyes of burglars.

 So long as you get the basics right, you’re halfway there!